As I’m writing this, Gaza is being bombed by Israeli forces.

 - point to potential hypocrisy that might surround any talks about Gaza.

 Give it a listen.
-Join the the debate.
+Join the debate.
+Speak out.

 References and comments: